SP1

 client.prove(&pk, stdin).compressed().run().unwrap();

-The Groth16 prover mode generate a SNARK proof with extremely small proof size and low verification cost.
-This mode generates proofs that can be verified onchain for around ~270k gas.
+The Groth16 prover mode generates a SNARK proof that is ~260 bytes large and can be verified onchain for around ~270k gas.

 let client = ProverClient::new();